tomrutgers/middleman-dexterity/README.md

 `activate :dexterity, :cache_dir => 'thumb_cache_directory'`

 Note that if `:cache_dir` is a nested directory (i.e. `cache/thumbs`) then `cache/` will be leftover after cleanup.

 ##Dependencies:

 dunno yet, I'll get something together soon

+##Todo:

+* pass an array of images/sizes to generate (so that thumbs don't need to be explicitly made in a file)
+* maybe just pass a minimum size and then target size and auto-thumb images over a size
+* general cleanup